MasterMedo/typetest/CONTRIBUTING.md

 2. install python-poetry
 3. hack away!

 This project uses flake8 for linting.
-When opening a PR, please ensure you have run the linter.
+When opening a PR, please ensure you have run the linter: `poetry run flake8`